PHP

 Conclusion

-In this tutorial, we showed you how to upload files from a PHP script to a server and store their details in a MySQL database.
-By following these steps, you should be able to implement a file upload feature in your own web application.
+In this tutorial, we demonstrated how to upload files from a PHP script to a server and store their details in a MySQL database.
+By following these steps, you can add a file upload feature to your web application.

 Import CSV to Mysql using PHP File Read